Halloween corpse display man told to 'tone it down' by police

 A spokesman for the force said the corpse was "very realistic and if people have concerns, we have to address them".

 Mr Creighton said he had shown his corpses and skeletons every year since 2009 and had never had a complaint.

-He said he was a "huge" Halloween fan and started the "gored-up" shows shortly after his grandmother died of cancer to raise money for Cancer Research UK.'So realistic'
+He said he was a "huge" Halloween fan and started the "gored-up" shows shortly after his grandmother died of cancer to raise money for Cancer Research UK.